-- a) Insurance cover for £6m Public Liability and Treatment Risk is available to fully paid-up Alliance of Private Sector Practitioners Members and Fellows only. - b) Insurance cover will be lost in the event of failure to pay Membership Fees by the due date.
+- a) Insurance cover for £6m Public Liability and Treatment Risk is available to fully paidup Alliance of Private Sector Practitioners Members and Fellows only.
+There is no insurance cover for those persons who choose only to be listed on the Accredited Register and do not subscribe to full membership of the Alliance. - b) Insurance cover will be lost in the event of failure to pay Membership Fees by the due date.
 A late payment penalty of £50 may be charged. - c) Insurance cover will be made void in the event of conduct found on examination to be dangerous to the public or prejudicial to the Alliance or the Accredited Register of Foot Health Practitioners.
 Cover will also be withdrawn in the event of striking-off or serious sanction by the Health Care Professions Council or other statutory regulator following determination of any case found by them to be prejudicial to safe practice.
 The Alliance and the Accredited Register will share and exchange information with other regulators and safeguarding authorities on matters of public safety. - d) Membership or Fellowship shall begin on the first day and shall cease immediately upon expiry of the membership year.
 Membership shall be required to be renewed annually, on or before the due renewal date.
 An administration fee of £50 will be levied for late payment of Membership fees.